In this page

 Gadget Description Notes

-Users Displays the total number of users registered on this Confluence Cloud site.
+Users Displays the total number of users registered on the Confluence site.

 Viewers Displays the number and percentage of the users who viewed at least one content (page or blog post) in the last 90 days.
 This KPI effectively measures the users who are actively reading information in Confluence.
-A low number indicates that a significant portion of your users are not using Confluence at all.
+A low number indicates that a significant portion of your users are not utilizing Confluence at all.
+Consider reactivating users to improve content lifecycle management efficiency, or removing their accounts to reduce Confluence subscription costs.

 Most active viewers Displays the users who viewed the most contents (pages or blog posts) in the last 90 days.